 If you’ve got a very large structure to upload you can zip up that structure creating a zip file.
 When you drag and drop the zip file to ShareVault some new checkboxes appear at the bottom of the screen giving you the option to decompress the zip file after it’s uploaded and also to create tags from the folders that are in that zip file.
 This feature makes it very easy and quick to upload many or very large files to ShareVault.

-#3 Change Permissions, Policies and Other Settings for Many Files or Tags in a Few Clicks
+#3 Change Permissions, Policies and File Settings in a Few Clicks

 #5 Customize Entry Pages